Understanding Human Rights: International Criminal Court vs UN Security Council

 In Classical Greece and Rome, Stoic philosophers believed in the intrinsic worth of every human being.
 This philosophy introduced the notion that all people are equal under the law, irrespective of their background or social standing.
 Their ideas laid the foundation for the later development of universal human rights.

 Meanwhile, in Ancient China, Confucius emphasized ethical behavior, focusing on moral values such as duty and virtue.
-His teachings suggested that society should be governed by moral principles rather than strictly by legal codes, highlighting the role of ethics in human interactions and governance.
+His teachings suggested that society should be governed by moral principles rather than strictly by legal codes, highlighting the role of ethics in governance.

 Across cultures and time, human rights appear as a concept expressed and interpreted differently, yet often advocated with or without local support, echoing John Rawls' view of human rights: rights that have political and moral significance, whether or not they are locally upheld.